undoio/python/python/README.md

-# Undo Beacon Library #
+# Undo Python Debugging Add-on #

 ## Introduction ##

-The Undo Beacon library - "UBeacon" - is a Python library that attempts to expose Python interpreter state to the Undo Engine in a reasonably performant and stable way.
-This allows basic time travel debugging of Python code using special commands - implemented in the `udb` tool.
+This add-on allows basic time travel debugging of Python code using special commands - implemented in the `udb` tool.

-### Improvements over `libpython` ###
+### Features ###

-This is the [second iteration](https://git.undoers.io/Undo/python-debugging) of Undo's Python debugging capability.
-This engineering preview was designed specifically to address the main limitations of the previous approach.
-Namely:

-- Python interpreter symbols are no longer required.
-This allows debugging of Python from a wide range of sources including distro package managers, `pyenv`, custom builds, and more.

-- The versions supported have been expanded.
-Python debugging is now supported on Python 3.9+.
+Debugging is supported on Python versions 3.9 and above.

-- Python navigation and information commands have been reworked and extended.
-To debug Python code, prefix a normal UDB command with `upy`, for example: `upy step`, `upy reverse-finish`, `upy backtrace`.
-For a full list of available Python commands type `help upy`.
+To debug Python code, prefix a normal UDB command with `upy`, for example:
+`upy step`, `upy reverse-finish`, `upy backtrace`.
+For a full list of available Python commands, type `help upy`.

-- Breakpoints in Python code are now supported, see `upy break` and `upy info break`, `upy delete` for more information.
+Breakpoints in Python code are supported.
+See `upy break`, `upy info break` and `upy delete` for more information.

 ## Example Usage ##

 > [!NOTE]
-> The UBeacon library *must* be loaded and started at record time.
+> Python debugging must be explicitly enabled at record time.
 You can use `upy attach`,
 > `upy run` or `upy start` to do this.

-1. Start UDB and load the replay time UBeacon extension using the command `source
+1. Start UDB and install the Python add-on:
-   <path-to-ubeacon>/src/ubeacon/extension/startup.py`:

 ```
-gfg@nog:~/git/ubeacon$ /home/gfg/git/core-ai/release-x64/udb /usr/bin/python3.12 -ex "source /home/gfg/git/ubeacon/src/ubeacon/extension/startup.py"
+gfg@nog:~/git/ubeacon$ /home/gfg/git/core-ai/release-x64/udb /usr/bin/python3.12
 UDB 8.3.0-dev.g3a673bb4a019.
 Copyright 2025 Undo.
 Licensed to: Testfarm User <noreply@undo.io>
 Using GNU gdb (GDB) 13.2: